treeverse/lakeFS/docs/deploy/onprem.md

 layout: default
 title: On-Prem
 parent: Deploy and Setup lakeFS
-description: This section will guide you through deploying and setting up a production-suitable lakeFS environment on premise
+description: This section will guide you through deploying and setting up a production-suitable lakeFS environment on premise (or on other cloud providers)
-nav_order: 40
+nav_order: 50
 redirect_from:
    - ./k8s.html
    - ./docker.html